decentology/fast-floward-1/week3/day2/readMe.md

 1) any data that would normally be stored in the contract (ex. `totalSupply`)
 2) anything that would be stored to account storage in the contract's `init` function (ex. an `NFTMinter` resource)

 Let's focus on #2.
-If we normally store an NFTMinter resource in account storage, we now have to store this in the Tenant itself, since the `Tenant` resource acts as the initial contract state every time it's created returned to the caller in the `instance` function.
+If we normally store an NFTMinter resource in account storage, we now have to store this in the Tenant itself.
+This is because, as we've learned, the `Tenant` resource acts as the initial contract state every time it's created and returned to the caller by the `instance` function.
 But how do we deal with nested resources?
 Let's take a look:

 ```cadence
 pub contract RegistryNFTContract: RegistryInterface {